dg-data/tidbits/_posts/2020-06-02-vuejs-example.md

 }
 </style>
 ```
-#### JavaScript logic
+### JavaScript logic
 The code uses Vue computed properties to output the teams' names, and the stats of the players who played, with the totals for both teams.
 The first API endpoint used returns daily NBA games to choose from.
 In the app we can also select from all of the seasons' games with a four digit identification number.
-After that we need another API request to get the staatistical details of the game chosen.
+After that we need another API request to get the statistical details of the game chosen.
 ```js
 const axios = require('axios')